 If London Square acquires, merges with or is acquired by another business or company in the future, (or is in meaningful discussions about such a possibility) we may share your personal data with the other business or company, subject to appropriate assurances as to the protection of your data privacy.

-You have individual rights under the GDPR.
+You have individual rights under the UK GDPR.
 You can exercise any of these rights by contacting us using our contact details at the end of this notice or by any other means.
 Your rights are listed and explained below.
 You have:

-The right to be informed - you have the right to be informed of what we do with your data.
+The right to be informed - You have the right to be informed of what we do with your data.
 The detail of this is in this privacy notice.

 The right of access - you have the right to ask us to confirm what information we hold about you.
 You can exercise this right by submitting a Data Subject Access Request.
 We may ask you to verify your identity and request more information about your request.
 We will respond to any request to access your data one month of receiving the request unless we require an extension.
 We will inform you within one month of receiving your subject access request if we need to extend the response time, along with an explanation for the delay.

-The right to rectification - you have the right to correct inaccurate personal data and complete incomplete personal data held by us.
+The right to rectification - You have the right to correct inaccurate personal data and complete incomplete personal data held by us.
 We may ask you to verify your identity and for more information about your request.

 a) exercising the right of freedom of expression and information;